wuzhanjie123/wuzhanjie123.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *2022.08* Honored to win the First Prize in the 15th China Collegiate Computing Competition (CCCC).
-- *2022.08* Honored to win 2nd Place in Western China Region at the 16th Siemens Cup China Smart Manufacturing Competition.
+- *2022.08* Honored to win the Second Prize in Western China Region at the 16th Siemens Cup China Smart Manufacturing Competition.
 - *2022.08* Honored to win the Second Prize in the Southwest China Division of the China Collegiate Computing Competition - Network Technology Challenge.

 # 📖 Educations